ualibweb/UALIB_ChemStructures/README.md

 structures within the thesis along with a permalink to the thesis full-text or catalog link (if not yet available online), Moreover, an SDfile containing the connection table, name, SMILES, InChI, citation, permalink, and local structure registry ID is included.
-The SDfile is what we submit directly to PubChem.
+The RDKit processed SDfile is what we submit directly to PubChem.
 PubChem is likely where you want to download our data from as PubChem handles the standardization of the chemical structures:
 [The University of Alabama Libraries PubChem Data Source](https://pubchem.ncbi.nlm.nih.gov/source/15645).
 However, this GitHub repository is useful for those seeking to download our non-standardized data